-Likely to have severe difficulties with attention, concentration, listening and class participation Assessment & Planning Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies HI as a primary need.
+Assessment & Planning Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies HI as a primary need.
 This should be reviewed at least termly.
-At this stage, children are also likely to have an EHCP.
+At this stage some children are also likely to have an EHCP.
 This should be reviewed at least annually.
-If they do not have an EHCP then an application should be made in discussion with the young person and their parents/carers Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance) and should know how progress will be measured.
+If they do not have an EHCP then an application may need to be considered in discussion with the young person and their parents/carers.
+Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance) and should know how progress will be measured.
 Targets should be focussed predominantly on HI/language skills.
 Provision should be directly related to targets and area of need.
-Provision at this stage would be significantly 'different from and additional to'.
-Regular, specialist assessment of hearing loss, provided by QToD SENCo will be directly involved at this stage to oversee provision and monitor progress in liaison with relevant specialist support services (including Inclusion Support Team - HI) Advice from specialist support services such as Walsall Inclusion Support Team - HI, Walsall Speech and Language Therapy Service, Walsall Educational Psychology Service will be ongoing.
-Walsall special schools and ARPs may also provide support and guidance.
+Ongoing, specialist assessment of hearing impairment, assessment and guidance provided by QToD SENCos should be providing advice and guidance to the class/subject teacher/s.
+For children with an EHCP the SENCo will be directly involved to oversee and monitor progress in liaison with relevant specialist support services including Specialist Inclusion Team - HI, Walsall Speech and Language Therapy Service, Walsall Educational Psychology Service.
+Support and guidance may also be provided by Walsall special schools and ARPs.
 Specialist advice from Deaf CAMHS may be needed.
-Recommended Provision & Interventions See Bands 1-4 Additional approaches tailored to the individual needs of the child, as advised by QToD e.g. SALT Support and advice by the QToD is likely to be weekly.
-Adult support & ratios Supported within mainstream class group with an enhanced adult: child ratio, ensuring access to planned intervention as well as ensuring that adult support can be responsive to needs.
-Engagement in regular, planned, targeted 1:1 or small group intervention (for up to 90% of time in school) and consistent implementation of reasonable adjustments as required.
-Likely to be supported by staff who have relevant experience and skills in supporting children with HI needs.
+Recommended Provision & Interventions See Bands 1-3.
+Specialist equipment costs up to £2,500 may be funded by notional SEN budget if not already used (this would not be an annual cost).
+Support and advice by the QToD at least half-termly.
+Adult support & ratios Supported within the mainstream class group with the usual adult: child ratios.
+Children should be receiving a significant amount of additional targeted small group or individual support likely to be for language and literacy skills and additional targeted support in core subjects and during non-structured times, up to 75% of the school day.
+Staff providing support should receive ongoing training and mentoring provided by QToD on issues surrounding HI.

-Ongoing support, training and mentoring provided by QToD on issues surrounding HI.
-Academic progress Children are more likely to be having significant difficulties in achieving their potential and are likely to be achieving significantly below age related expectations.
+Academic progress Children are likely to be having significant difficulties in achieving their potential and are likely to be achieving significantly below age related expectations.
 There are likely to be particular delays in language and literacy based subjects.